robertgagnon726/ai-codegen/README.md

 Before you can generate code, you need to set up your OpenAI API key:

 ```
-aicodegen config set-key <YOUR_OPENAI_API_KEY>
+npx aicodegen config set-key <YOUR_OPENAI_API_KEY>
 ```

 Replace `<YOUR_OPENAI_API_KEY>` with your actual OpenAI API key.
 The tool will store this key locally at `.aicodegenrc`.
 This file will also be added to your `.gitignore` file or create one if it doesn't currently exist.

 ## Configuration

 The AI Test Generation Tool uses a JSON configuration file named `aicodegen.config.json` in the root of your project.
-This configuration file allows you to define custom paths for ESLint, TypeScript, Jest, and other important context files.
+This configuration file allows you to define custom paths for ESLint, TypeScript, Jest, vite, and other important context files.

 ### Example Configuration (`aicodegen.config.json`):